- Search The Registry

-During World War I, health care for Blacks in Detroit was inferior compared to Whites, as neighborhoods and the city were changing.
-More than 30,000 African-Americans lived in Detroit, which was severely segregated.
-Black physicians could not join the staffs of Detroit's White hospitals and patients were denied care at the city's White hospitals.
-Thus, 30 Black doctors, members of the Allied Medical Society (now the Detroit Medical Society), incorporated Dunbar Hospital, the city's first nonprofit community hospital for the African-American population.
+During World War I, health care for Blacks in Detroit was inferior compared to whites, as neighborhoods and the city was changing.
+More than 30,000 African Americans lived in Detroit, which was severely segregated.
+Black physicians could not join the staffs of Detroit's white hospitals and patients were denied care at the city's white hospitals.
+So, 30 Black doctors, members of the Allied Medical Society (now the Detroit Medical Society), incorporated Dunbar Hospital, the city's first nonprofit community hospital for the African American population.

 In 1978, the successor to the Allied Medical Society, the Detroit Medical Society, purchased the house.
 It has recently renovated the building (shown), converting it into its headquarters and a museum.
 The Dunbar Hospital is located three blocks east of the Detroit Cultural Center and approximately one block west of the Chrysler Freeway (Interstate 75) at 580 Frederick St. The building is open to the public.

 by Molefi K. Asanta and Mark T. Mattson